 Compared to the rest of the country, citizens of Iowa City spend much less time in their cars: on average, their commute to work is only 18.91 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 For the size of the city, public transportation in Iowa City is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Iowa City, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Iowa City in 2010 was $27,336, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,344 for a family of four.
+The per capita income in Iowa City in 2018 was $29,284, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $117,136 for a family of four.
 However, Iowa City contains both very wealthy and poor people as well.

-Iowa City is a somewhat ethnically-diverse city.
+Iowa City is a very ethnically-diverse city.
 The people who call Iowa City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Iowa City residents report their race to be White, followed by Asian.
-Important ancestries of people in Iowa City include Irish, English, Norwegian, and Italian.
+The greatest number of Iowa City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Iowa City include German, Irish, English, Norwegian, and Italian.